smrtsmrf/dev-mt-in/README.md

 Your mentors have been asked to provide only minimal guidance.
 They can point you in the right direction, but cannot help you code.
 Similar to how an intern might receive guidance.
 This project is a chance for you to combine and showcase the skills you've learned so far.

-With this guidance only structure we believe this project will showcase what you can do as an individual at this point of the program.
+With this guidance-only structure we believe this project will showcase what you can do as an individual at this point of the program.
 Because of this we feel this project will be worth putting in your portfolio.

 Good luck and work hard!